-Blank is particularly interested in high-quality early childhood education systems and supporting young children in high-need communities.
-But if you're outside Georgia, getting funding will be more difficult, and Blank does not accept unsolicited proposals.
+Blank prioritizes high-quality early childhood education systems and supporting young children in high-need communities.
+The foundation also prioritizes funding programs in Georgia and does not accept unsolicited proposals.

 Borick funds early childhood education organizations that support the caretakers and educators of young children.
 Borick also seeks projects and initiatives that increase access to quality early childhood education.

 The Brady Education Foundation has not generally awarded a large number of annual grants, but the grants it has awarded typically range from around $100,000 to $350,000 and are laser-focused on early childhood education.

 The philanthropic arm of the international law firm supports education in inner-city communities in cities where the firm has a business presence.

 The Buffett Early Childhood Fund is a vehicle for billionaire investor Warren Buffett's philanthropy in the area of early childhood education.
 Although the fund gives large grants, it traditionally favors a select group of longtime grantees.

 This school-library-only funder, named for the former first lady, specifically includes pre-K libraries in its scope of giving.
 Grants only support schools with a high percentage of needy children.